 It includes coverage of passenger and freight train action in the vicinity of the Union Pacific Topeka depot, which served as an active passenger station until 1971.
 It is today a major rail museum known as the Great Overland Station.

-This study in black and white, of which the author is noted for his many books in this format, looks back at almost 50 years of change that have taken place along UP rails through Topeka.
+This study in B&W, of which the author is noted for his many books in this format, looks back at almost 50 years of change that have taken place along UP rails through Topeka.
 Includes a number of shots looking down at the power and trains.
 Includes F-units and early U-boats to distributed power coal trains.

-South Platte Press, softcover, 48 pages, 8.5 x 11 x .25 in., sharp B&W photographs printed on high-quality coated paper.
+South Platte Press, softcover, 48 pages, standard portrait book 8 x 10 in., sharp B&W photographs printed on high-quality coated paper.